-Call for Applications: NAFSA NGO Youth Delegate at the United Nations
+Call for SPRING 2023 Applications: NAFSA NGO Youth Delegate at the United Nations (2 positions open)

 NOW Accepting applications.
 Applications received on a rolling basis.
 Apply as soon as possible to be considered.

 NAFSA: Association of International Educators‘ United Nations Member Interest Group (UN MIG) is accepting applications for undergrad/ graduate students to work as a NAFSA youth representative at the UN.
 This is a volunteer unpaid position for students who are especially interested in global affairs/NGOs/higher education.
 NGO youth reps work in collaboration with 2 other NAFSA university designated representatives at the UN to help further the team’s mission of fostering global citizens by providing opportunities for youth to engage with the UN’s global agenda.
 This involves assisting the NAFSA UN team with organizing events to engage youth with the NGO/UN community, assisting with UN visits, attending high-level UN events, participating in International Day of Peace, UN Academic Impact Initiative events and more.
 In past, we have helped plan the UN’s first International Education Day at the UN.
 Youth delegates will have a UN NGO badge to enter the UN and will have the best experiential learning opportunity to observe the work of the UN and its NGOs.

 - Attend monthly virtual or in person (as allowed) NGO briefings/events in NYC at the UN, organized by the UN Department of Global Communications (DGC) and write a brief summary on NAFSA blog to be shared with NAFSA community

 - Meet with members of the NAFSA UN rep team to strategize UN/NGO youth engagement activities and programs

 - Participate in planning events virtually or at UN (as allowed) and networking with other UN NGO youth representatives at the UN